The Makgadikgadi Pans, Botswana

 The main communal areas include a tea tent, dining area and small museum.

-Whatever you want from your adventure in the Africa, our team of expert travel designers are ready to help.
+Whatever you want from your adventure in Botswana, our team of expert travel designers are ready to help.